naja628/qwerasdf/manual.md

 Similarly, right-click a nail to "toggle the select state" of all the shapes under it. (i.e. selected shapes become unselected and vice-versa)
 Selected shapes will be highlighted in blue.

+To select shapes within a rectangle, go to `W: Rectangle`
+* left-click twice to select the shapes inside the rectangle
+* right-click to **toggle** the shapes inside the rectangle
+* you can if a shapes needs to be fully included within the rectangle or having at least a nail within is enough to be considered inside with `Q: Partly/Fully Within`
+* use `W: Normal` to go back to single shape select

 Notes:
 * you will always select shapes. (i.e. you cannot select individual nails or weaves)
 * some terminal actions act on the selection
 * some actions (even outside the selection submenu) will set the selection. (e.g. new shapes are selected upon creation)

 `R: Remove` will delete all the currently selected shapes.
 `E: Unweave` will remove all the weaves between any two shapes that are **both** selected.

 There are two main ways to move or transform (e.g. rotate or mirror) the current selection. (detailed below)

-### Editing shapes via the quick edit shortcuts (under ASDF)
+### Editing shapes via the quick transform shortcuts (under D or F)
-* Use `D: Move` to move shapes: it will **immediately** grab the point under the cursor (snappiness applies; immediately = you do not need to click).
+* Use `F: Move` to move shapes: it will **immediately** grab the point under the cursor (snappiness applies; immediately = you do not need to click).
 Left-click to release.
-* Use `A: Transform` to rotate and/or mirror currently selected shapes.
+* Use `D: Quick Transform` to rotate and/or mirror currently selected shapes.
 	* from there you can "stack" several transformation using the keyboard shortcuts (`S: +Rotation`, etc)
 	* the center of the transformation follows the mouse snappily (e.g. rotating turns the selection **around the cursor**)
 	* the angle of the rotation that is applied by `S: +Rotation` and `D: -Rotation` is configured via the `rot ANGLE` command
 	* flipping is horizontal. it doesn't apply "in order", but is always the first transformation. (e.g. after `S: +Rotation`, `F: Flip`, the selection is first mirrored horizontally, then turned, regardless of the order you pressed the keys)
 	* when you like the transformation (refer to the pink hints), left-click the desired center to apply
-* The `Copy-transform` and `Copy-move` variants work as above, but a copy of the selection with the transformation applied will be created.
+* You can put transformed copies of the current selection (instead of transforming it), by clicking `F: put copy` from either.
+You can click F several times in a row to repeat this effect.

-### Using the visual transformation submenu
+### Using the intractive transformation submenu
-Under `W: Visual`, you can sequentially apply several transformations to the shape.
+Under `S: Interact`, you can sequentially apply several transformations to the shape.
 Transformations are applied relative to a center (except move).
 Initially it is set to the center of the grid (if activated), or to the point under your cursor when you entered `W: visual`.
-To change the center, use `R: recenter`.
+To change the center, use `A: recenter`.
 After left-clicking, the center is set to the point under your cursor.

 To apply transformations:
 * choose the type of transformation from the menu with the keyboard.
 This will **immediately** grab the point under the cursor.